ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter5.md

                 updateValue + load(data, iteratorNames)
             }
         }
-    }
     returnedValue
 }

 ```

-Now this will be converted to following runtime code
+Now this will be converted to following runtime code.

 ```
 let returnedValue = for(itr0 from 0i to 3i step 1i) [updateValue_0 : 0.000000f] {